Panasonic FZ1000 vs G80

-The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were announced, respectively, in June 2014 and September 2016.
+The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were officially introduced, respectively, in June 2014 and September 2016.
 The FZ1000 is a fixed lens compact, while the G80 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (FZ1000) and a Four Thirds (G80) sensor.
-The FZ1000 has a resolution of 20 megapixel, whereas the G80 provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The FZ1000 has a resolution of 20 megapixels, whereas the G80 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Panasonic FZ1000 and the Panasonic G80 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic FZ1000 and the Panasonic G80.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G80 is notably smaller (16 percent) than the Panasonic FZ1000.
 It is noteworthy in this context that the G80 is splash and dust-proof, while the FZ1000 does not feature any corresponding weather-sealing.